Jakolo6/XAI_Platform_Master_Thesis/IMPLEMENTATION_GUIDE.md

 1. **First time:** Kaggle → Local → R2 → Process → R2 (10-15 min)
 2. **Subsequent:** R2 → Local → Process (2-3 min) ⚡️

+**Smart Download Logic:**
+- Checks local files first (ephemeral)
+- Then checks R2 (persistent)
+- Only downloads from Kaggle if not in R2
+- Since you already downloaded once, it will use R2!

 ### **Database Schema**

 **Tables:**